BeanieODM/beanie/docs/index.md

 ## Overview

-[Beanie](https://github.com/roman-right/beanie) - is an asynchronous Python object-document mapper (ODM) for MongoDB that can be used, and in synchronous, and async contexts.
+fix:[Beanie](https://github.com/roman-right/beanie) - is an asynchronous Python object-document mapper (ODM) for MongoDB.
 Data models are based on [Pydantic](https://pydantic-docs.helpmanual.io/).

 When using Beanie each database collection has a corresponding `Document` that is used to interact with that collection.
 In addition to retrieving data,